maramalr/frontend-nanodegree-mobile-portfolio/README.md

 index.html achieved a PageSpeed score of at least 93 for Mobile and  95 Desktop vy fixing the some issues.

-- Minifed style.css using [CSS Minifier.] https://cssminifier.com/  and Inline style.css.
+- Minifed style.css using [CSS Minifier](https://cssminifier.com/)  and Inline style.css.
 - async and media =" print" for print.css
 - move js & google font inside the body
 - async scripts